birmansahil/learning-go/readme.md

 **Defer**
 A defer statement defers the execution of a function until the surrounding function returns.
 The deferred call’s arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.

+**Pointers**
+Go has pointers.
+A pointer holds the memory address of a value.

+The type \*T is a pointer to a T value.
+Its zero value is nil.

+Declaration: var p \*int here p is declared but not assigned a value

+The & operator generates a pointer to its operand. i := 42 p = &i

+The * operator denotes the pointer's underlying value. fmt.Println(*p)

+\*p = 21 sets i through the pointer p, this is known as “dereferencing” or “indirecting”.

+**Structs**
+A struct is a collection of fields.

+Struct fields are accessible using a dot struct.field (v.a)

+**Pointers to struct**
+Struct fields can be accessed through a struct pointer.

+To access the field x of a struct when we have a struct pointer p we could write (\*p).x

+However, that notation is cumbersome(large/heavy) so go permits us to instead just write p.x

 **Others**

 %T - Shows the type of the variable